janduplessis883/friends-and-family-test-analysis/README.md

 1. **Sentiment Analysis:** Using Huggingface's 'cardiffnlp/twitter-roberta-base-sentiment-latest' model, we determine the emotional tone of the feedback.
 2. **Text Classification** of Patient Feedback: To categorize feedback into different emotional themes, we use the 'SamLowe/roberta-base-go_emotions' model from Huggingface.
 3. **Zero-shot Classification** of Patient Improvement Suggestions: The 'facebook/bart-large-mnli' model helps us identify and classify suggestions for improving patient care, even when the model hasn’t been specifically trained on healthcare data.
+4. **Fine-tuned Zero-shot Calssification with FitSet** Classification of GP Reviews achieved with SetFit Algorithm.
+SetFit first fine-tunes a Sentence Transformer model on a small number of labeled examples (8 per class).
+This is followed by training a classifier head on the embeddings generated from the fine-tuned Sentence Transformer. https://huggingface.co/blog/setfit

 Developed by [janduplessis883](https://github.com/janduplessis883/friends-and-family-test-analysis)